Yeeldx/yeeldbox-devdocs/docs/contributing/governance/veyfi.md

 - **Incentivizes a long-term view on Yeeldx.** Token holders are motivated to support the protocol over the long term rather than to speculate on the short term.
 - **Disproportionately rewards those most loyal.** Weaker conviction holders effectively become diluted over time by the stronger conviction holders.
 - **Limits rent-seeking benefits.** The design avoids holders being rewarded for nothing, and avoids letting the largest holders accumulate more at the expense of the smaller holders.
-- **Makes vaults more competitive.** Additional YFI earned from vault gauges are effectively added yield for depositors in proportion to how dedicated they are in their support.
+- **Makes YeeldBoxs more competitive.** Additional YFI earned from YeeldBox gauges are effectively added yield for depositors in proportion to how dedicated they are in their support.
 - **Motivates 3rd party protocols and DAOs to become YFI holders.** Yeeldx products are used as yield components of a broader DeFi stack, and integrated into wallets and protocols.
-With this design, they have incentives to direct rewards to vaults and products they are using.
+With this design, they have incentives to direct rewards to YeeldBoxs and products they are using.
 - **A seamless experience for integrators.** Participation is optional.
-This maintains the simplicity integrators have come to appreciate and makes it easy to reason about vault behavior.
+This maintains the simplicity integrators have come to appreciate and makes it easy to reason about YeeldBox behavior.
 Only those who are motivated to do so can participate.

 ## Risks

 - **Risk of governance attacks**, where one or several actors accumulate sizable positions of YFI and can control rewards and decisions of the protocol.
 These risks exist today, and are mitigated somewhat by the limited supply of YFI and how the strong demand for YFI amongst Yeeldx contributors makes such attacks costly.
-- **Risk of not enough rewards to make locking attractive**, where vaults may not generate enough tokens to the Treasury to buy back enough YFI to motivate YFI holders to lock into veYFI.
+- **Risk of not enough rewards to make locking attractive**, where YeeldBoxs may not generate enough tokens to the Treasury to buy back enough YFI to motivate YFI holders to lock into veYFI.
 This has somewhat of a balancing effect: as demand for locking decreases so does the share of the rewards for those who do lock.
 If it’s determined that the equilibrium does not lead to enough YFI being locked, additional YFI could be minted and rewarded to veYFI holders.
 - **Risk of YFI liquidity drying up.** Currently YFI is traded on multiple centralized and decentralized exchanges.
 As demand for using YFI elsewhere grows, there may be a lack of YFI/ETH LP supply in liquidity pools and lack of interest in general YFI market-making, leading to YFI becoming more illiquid.
 In such an event, additional incentives may be required in order to ensure a healthy liquidity exists for trading in and out of YFI.
 The Treasury may also explore owning some of this liquidity outright.